Gathering limits do not apply to:

 School bus services to Government, Catholic and Independent schools are operating where the school is open to students.
 The continued operation of school bus services is being regularly reviewed based on Public Health advice and updates.

-The number of students using school buses will continue to increase from 9 June as high schools resume on site learning.
 The Department of State Growth will monitor school bus demand and consider whether any changes to bus services are needed.

 Advice on school bus cleaning has been circulated to all contracted school bus operators in the state with new requirements for more regular cleaning of bus interiors.